-Brackets break down like this in 2019:
+Brackets break down like this for the 2021 tax year:

-|2019 Federal Income Tax Brackets|
+|2021 Federal Income Tax Brackets|

 |Marginal Tax Rate||Married Filing Jointly||Single|

-|10%||Up to $19,400||Up to $9,700|
+|10%||Up to $19,900||Up to $9,950|

-|37%||$612,351 or more||$510,301 or more|
+|37%||$628,301 or more||$523,601 or more|

-This would be the case even if Spouse A earned the entire $130,000 and Spouse B earned nothing at all.
+This would be the case even if Spouse A earned the entire $130,000, and Spouse B earned nothing at all.
 Spouse A can shave twice as much off her taxable income simply because she’s married.

 Of course, it’s not quite that black and white across the board.
 There are other tax issues to consider.

-Single filers can deduct up to $3,000 in capital losses per year against taxable income, but this doesn’t double for married filers.
+Single filers can deduct up to $3,000 in capital losses per year against taxable income, but this amount doesn’t double for married filers.
 They’re still limited to $3,000 jointly, or $1,500 each.

 By the same token, some deductions might become more generous for single filers under certain circumstances.
-If a single taxpayer earning $130,000 had a lot of un-reimbursed medical expenses, she could claim an itemized deduction for the amount over $13,000 because this deduction works out to the excess over 10% of adjusted gross income (AGI) as of 2019.
+If a single taxpayer earning $130,000 had a lot of un-reimbursed medical expenses, she could claim an itemized deduction for the amount over $9,750 because this deduction works out to the excess over 7.5% of adjusted gross income (AGI) as of 2021.

-The threshold for medical expenses was just 7.5% in the 2017 and 2018 tax years, but it increases to 10% for 2019.
+The threshold for medical expenses is just 7.5% for the 2019, 2020, and 2021 tax years.

-This threshold would double to $26,000—10% of $260,000—if she were married to someone who earned the same $130,000 in income and she and her spouse filed jointly.
+This threshold would double to $19,500—7.5% of $260,000—if she were married to someone who earned the same $130,000 in income and she and her spouse filed jointly.
 This kind of increase could quite possibly put this deduction out of reach for some filers.

 Charitable contribution deductions are limited to no more than 60% of your AGI if you donate cash.
 The limit drops to 30% for other types of donations.
-This limit is obviously more generous when you’re married so you can double up on your incomes and file a joint return.
-You could give away and claim a deduction for $156,000 if you and your spouse both earned $130,000, but you could only donate $78,000 if you’re single and earned $130,000… assuming you’re that generous.
+This limit is obviously more generous when you’re married, so you can double up on your incomes and file a joint return.
+You could give away and claim a deduction for $156,000 if you and your spouse both earned $130,000, but you could only donate $78,000 if you’re single and earned $130,000, assuming you’re that generous.

 Your filing status isn’t just an issue at tax time.
 It’s critical all year, particularly if you marry or divorce in mid-year.

 If you’re employed rather than self-employed, you were asked to fill out Form W-4 for your employer when you began employment.
-If you’re married and filing jointly, you can claim more allowances on the form.
+If you’re married and filing jointly, you may want to adjust your withholding to have more or less tax withheld using this form.